-Support in schools for children with special educational needs
+Support in schools for children with special educational needs and disability

 Teachers have a responsibility to identify children who have special educational needs (SEN) and provide them with the extra support they need to include them in mainstream education.
 Children have special educational needs if they have difficulties in one or more of the following areas:

 - learning (eg reading or maths problems, severe learning difficulties

 - communication (eg speech and language difficulties, autism)

 - behaviour (eg emotional difficulties, aggressive behaviour)

 - sensory or physical capability (eg hearing impairment, cerebral palsy).

 Most children with special educational needs attend their local school and where possible they are educated with other children of the same age.

 Schools have a number of stages of support for children with special educational needs.
 The first two stages are School Action and School Action Plus.
 The stage that your child is at will depend on their individual learning needs.
 Each level of help is governed by a national code of practice.